nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ## Achievements
 RealEstatePro has been developed to become a fully functioning app that is fully capable fo fufilling the needs of a real estate agent in organising clients and is capable of managing the different types of information that a real estate agent will need about a client.
-RealEstatePro also boasts a range of tools that would improve the efficiency of the real estate agent by providing tools such as reminders and matching of clients which makes it easier identify trends and fulfill the needs of clients.
+RealEstatePro also boasts a range of tools that would improve the efficiency of the real estate agent by providing tools such as reminders and matching of clients which makes it easier to identify trends and fulfill the needs of clients.